shumail0001/OnlMon/README.md

 make install

-then set ONLMON_MAIN to installdir, cd to <srcdir>/macros
+then set ONLMON_MAIN to installdir, cd to \<srcdir\>/macros where the macros and scripts are located

 source setup_onlmon.sh